hyperdashio/hyperdash-sdk-py/README.md

 exp.end()
 ```
-Hyperparameters and metrics are pretty printed:
+Hyperparameters and metrics are pretty printed for your logs and reference:
 ```
 { gamma     : 0.001  }
 | accuracy  : 1.000  |